Rockingham County High School

-Rockingham County High School (RCHS) is located in Wentworth, North Carolina, North Carolina.
+Rockingham County High School (RCHS) is located in Wentworth, North Carolina.
 It is located near Rockingham County Middle School, which feeds into the high school.

 Academics

-Many classes have optional honors credits and the school offers AP credit in the following courses: Biology, Calculus, Language and Composition, Literature and Composition, World History, and US History.
+Many classes have optional honors credits and the school offers AP credit in the following courses: Biology, Calculus, Language and Composition, Literature and Composition, World History, and U.S. History.

 Demographics

 62.7% of students are White, 19.8% of students are African-American, and 17.5% of students are of other ethnicities.

 Athletics

 RCHS is currently a member of the North Carolina High School Athletic Association and competes in the 3-A Mid-State Conference.
 Their biggest rivals are Reidsville High School (a class 2-A school) and Morehead High School (an in-conference class 3-A school), both of which are also operated by Rockingham County Schools.
 The school currently fields teams in these sports: